Why Do Exercise Needs Vary Between Individuals?

 Also, people who are going through traumas or difficult times tend to have fitness as the last of their priorities.

-Some health experts argue that a person suffering from any mental health such as depression and anxiety may actually benefit from exercise.
+Some health experts argue that a person suffering from any mental health such as depression and anxiety may benefit from exercise.

 7. Fitness Level